D-2n/Network_programming_tic_tac_toe/README.md

 5. Once the game is over, you will be informed of the winner or if the game ended in a draw.
 6. If you wish to play again, repeat from Step 3.

-Feel free to explore the code and enjoy playing the game!
+Feel free to explore the code and enjoy playing the game, and thanks for reading!

 ---

-Note: This is a simplified example of how a README file could be written following industry standards.
-The content and structure of a README may vary depending on the project and the specific industry practices.